gunjitNEU/rag-movie-recommender/README.md

 # Chatbot-LLM-Interaction

 ## Overview
-The primary objective of this project is to develop a chatbot that leverages Large Language Models (LLM) to assist users in planning their travels.
-The chatbot aims to provide personalized recommendations, detailed itineraries, and useful travel tips, making the travel planning process easier and more efficient.
+The primary objective of this project is to develop a chatbot that leverages Large Language Models (LLM) to provide user with movie recommendations.

 ## Technology Stack:
 - **Frontend**: Streamlit for building the user interface.